rmsolgi/geneticalgorithm/README.md

 from geneticalgorithm2 import Callbacks # simple callbacks

 from geneticalgorithm2 import Actions, ActionConditions, MiddleCallbacks # middle callbacks

-from geneticalgorithm2 import time_to_seconds # for conversion time to seconds for time_limit
 ```
 Next step: **define minimized function** like